pubino/ORFEx_seniorsym/README.md

 # ORFEx_seniorsym
-A sub-theme of ORFEx for the 2020 Senior Symposium and Class Day undergraduate ceremonies, which is in turn a sub-theme of Responsive Bartik.
+A sub-theme of ORFEx for the 2020 ORFE Senior Symposium and Clas Day undergraduate ceremony, which is in turn a sub-theme of Responsive Bartik.